Bad tenants are bad news for you, your other tenants, and their neighbors.

 One of the most common problems faced by landlords is non-payment of monthly rent.
 Whether the tenant has paid partially or hasn’t paid a penny, not receiving the rent in full can put a dent in your cash flow.
 Remember, you need rent to be able to pay your bills.
 Without it, you’d have to pay out of pocket – that is, if you have anything in your pocket.

 It’s important to understand that, in most cases, tenants aren’t intentionally withholding rent.
 Chances are, they’re simply short on cash.
 Talk to your tenant to find out why they’re habitually late on rent and what you can do to be more accommodating.
+Here are some practical tips for dealing with overdue payments on your rental property.

 To encourage tenants to pay on time, consider sending payment reminders through a tenant portal or your property management company.
 Sometimes, due dates simply slip your tenant’s mind.
 You should also set strict policies that spell out what the penalties are for late rent payments.